dustinpfister/blog_posts/_posts/threejs-normal-material.md

 ### 1.2 - there is much more to geometry beyond that of the normal attribute of course

 So there is the normal attribute of a buffer geometry instance, but then there are other major attributes of a buffer geometry such as the position and uv attributes along with a number of other attributes that might come into play also.
+There is also a wide range of additional prototype methods and properties of a buffer geometry that are also worth looking into more at some point sooner or later.

 ### 1.3 - there are other options when it comes to materials